ajisaac/center-content/README.md

 - [ ] Add code to switch between on and off icons
 - [ ] Improve the icons coloring and design
+- [ ] Remember settings for each page so we don't have to click each time we load.